Are you interested in opportunities for employment and training including apprenticeships as part of the Canada Water Masterplan?

 There aren’t currently any apprenticeship opportunities being recruited for.
 Please contact us to register for future vacancies.

 If you’re thinking about a career in construction but aren’t sure where to start, then we would encourage you to get in touch with the Southwark Construction Skills Centre to explore training opportunities and careers advice.
 Here you can also apply for your Construction Skills Certification Scheme card which enables you to go on site.

 If you’re aged 16-25 and are interested in a career in construction, or know someone who might be, please contact Wendy Heller (Wendy.Heller@constructionyouth.org.uk) or visit the Construction Youth Trust (CYT) website and sign up to their newsletter to receive information about their upcoming training courses and programmes in Bermondsey.

 Galldris Group, one of our contractors on site, host a monthly drop-in session the first Friday of every month to give advice to people looking for a career in construction.
 They are currently taking place online.
-Join the next Zoom call at 10am on Friday 4th June.
+Join the next Zoom call using the details below:

 Meeting ID: 845 6388 5593 Passcode: 416531

 Business and start-up support and low-cost worker and maker space at Thrive

 Do you have a business idea but not sure where to start?
 Are you self-employed or working from home and need low-cost workspace?

 We’ve partnered with local charity Tree Shepherd to create Thrive, a community business hub based in the former Flame Grill restaurant in Surrey Quays Leisure Park.
 The project offers free start-up and business advice, support and training, as well as providing low-cost flexible co-working and maker space.
 The project is part of our commitment to supporting local residents and businesses to access the potential opportunities generated by the masterplan.